I try to hit my freggie (yes that’s fruits and veggies) goal of 7-9 servings daily.

 - Those of us with food intolerances are often low in certain vitamins from removing food categories

 - BONUS: Being low in specific nutrients can cause sugar or carb cravings

 Great, now we see the benefits to adding some vitamins to all the great whole foods we’re eating.

 What vitamins do runners need?

-Here’s a quick chart to breakdown down each vitamin and how it benefits you as a runner!
+Here’s a quick chart to breakdown down some vitamins and how they benefite you as a runner!

 There are a few vitamins missing from the list above because they aren’t appropriate for everyone, but are incredibly important if you find yourself low!
 Getting annual blood work as part of a check up or specifically for sports performance is key to knowing what you need.

 Though I am outside daily, I find myself consistently low on Vitamin D which can me fatigue and mood issues!Iron

 Iron is actually a problem for many athletes, who often don’t even know it because all of our pounding does actually deplete iron.When your iron is low, you feel fatigued, workouts that were easy become demanding, and performance falters.
 This is one that you need to be very careful when taking though!
 Talk to someone first.